 If you’re not accustomed to the barebones nature of open-source software documentation, installation can be a hassle.
 Once you’re over that hurdle, however, you can navigate beautiful, 3D-rendered environments.
 You can soar in a Cessna 172 or choose another aircraft from a deep variety that includes the Boeing 777, the A6M20 Zero, and the Zeppelin NT07 airship.

-FlightGear’s built-in scenery is limited, but you can download various regions and over 20,000 airports directly through FlightGear‘s website, BitTorrent, or by purchasing an optional Blu-ray disc.
-The daunting installation process and interface are also made easier by using the FlightGear wiki, which walks you through the setup process and helps you with taking off, landing, and other basic flight procedures.
+FlightGear’s built-in scenery is limited, but you can download various regions and more than 20,000 airports directly through FlightGear‘s website, BitTorrent, or by purchasing an optional Blu-ray disc.
+The daunting installation process and interface are also made easier by using the FlightGear wiki, which walks you through the setup process and helps you with take-off, landing, and other basic flight procedures.

-War Thunder (Windows, MacOS, Linux, PlayStation 4, Xbox One)
+Available on: Windows, MacOS, Linux, PlayStation 4, Xbox One

 No war stirs as much fascination as World War II.
 Memorable battles.
 Stirring narratives of good and evil.
 It all feeds the public’s obsession with this era.
 Yet despite all the pain and suffering caused by this war, the resulting fiction typically leans toward romanticism.
 For flight enthusiasts, this war brings air superiority to the forefront, with aircraft carriers extending the reach of air forces across entire oceans.